Mike Rizzo: Washington Nationals

-Over the course of Rizzo’s tenure with the Nationals, there have been several seminal moments.
-In November of 2009, Rizzo convinced Davey Johnson to sign on as Senior Advisor and help revamp the Nationals’ on-field operations.
+In November of 2009, Rizzo convinced Davey Johnson to sign on as senior advisor and help revamp the Nationals' on-field operations.
 In June of 2011, Rizzo appointed him field manager and Johnson led the team to its first playoff appearance and through the 2013 season.
-On December 5, 2010, Rizzo signed right fielder Jayson Werth to a seven-year contract that immediately changed the perception of the Nationals, especially within the industry.
-Approximately one year later, Rizzo was instrumental in signing franchise cornerstone, Ryan Zimmerman, to a six-year contract extension.
-From 2009-12 Rizzo’s Nationals won at least 10 more games than the season prior: 59 wins in 2009, 69 in ’10, 80 in ’11, 98 in ’12.
-The last team to do this was the Boston Red Sox from 1906-09, making the Nationals the first team in over 100 years to complete such a feat without the benefit of an artificially deflated win total associated with a work stoppage.
-Rizzo decided to shut down ace pitcher Stephen Strasburg late in the 2012 season as he recovered from Tommy John surgery from the year before.
-The Nationals promoted Rizzo to President of Baseball Operations during the 2013 season.
+On December 5, 2010, Rizzo signed right fielder Jayson Werth to a seven-year contract that immediately changed the perception of the Nationals.
+One year later, Rizzo signed franchise cornerstone Ryan Zimmerman, to a six-year contract extension.
+From 2009 to 2012 Rizzo's Nationals won at least 10 more games than the season prior: 59 wins in 2009, 69 in 2010, 80 in 2011, 98 in 2012.
+The last team to do this was the Boston Red Sox from 1906 to 1909, making the Nationals the first team in over 100 years to complete such a feat without the benefit of an artificially deflated win total associated with a work stoppage.
+Rizzo shut down ace pitcher Stephen Strasburg late in the 2012 season as he recovered from Tommy John surgery from the year before.
+The Nationals promoted Rizzo to president of baseball operations during the 2013 season.

-Solidifying arguably the best rotation in the Major Leagues, Rizzo and the Lerner Family signed 2013 American League Cy Young Award winner, right-handed pitcher Max Scherzer to a seven-year contract and introduced him to D.C. on January 21, 2015.
-In Dec. of 2015, Rizzo pulled off a three-team trade that yielded shortstop Trea Turner and right-handed pitcher Joe Ross from the San Diego Padres and sent outfielder Steven Souza Jr. to the Tampa Bay Rays.
-With the 2016 Baseball Winter Meetings taking place at nearby National Harbor, Md., Rizzo acquired outfielder Adam Eaton from the White Sox in exchange for top prospects Lucas Giolito, Reynaldo Lopez and Dane Dunning.
+To strengthen the rotation before the 2015 season, Rizzo signed ace pitcher Max Scherzer to a seven-year contract, introducing him on January 21, 2015.
+In December 2015, Rizzo pulled off a three-team trade that netted shortstop Trea Turner and right-handed pitcher Joe Ross from the San Diego Padres and sent outfielder Steven Souza Jr. to the Tampa Bay Rays.
+With the 2016 Baseball Winter Meetings taking place at nearby National Harbor, Md., Rizzo acquired outfielder Adam Eaton from the White Sox in exchange for prospects Lucas Giolito, Reynaldo Lopez and Dane Dunning.
 In 2016, the team picked up its option to extend Rizzo's contract through the 2018 season.